NeuroTechX/ntx_slack_archive/introductions.md

  >Hi, all.
 I'm Mike from Russia.
 I do optical and electrophysiological registration of the neuronal activity in vivo in rats.
 I also do ML/CS/DL stuff.

+8/24/2017 8:02 PM

+ **yannick** :

+ >Hi Mike!
+Welcome on board.

+>
+What kind of optical imaging do you do?